bgplab/bgplab/basic/4-ipv6/index.md

  * >      2001:db8:101::/48      2001:db8:42::1        -       -          -       -       65000 65101 i
 ```

-You should check the BGP table on the remote router to be absolutely sure everything is OK.
+Check the BGP table on the remote router to ensure everything is okay.
 While that's a bit hard to do in real life, it's trivial in a lab -- connect to X1 or X2 with **netlab connect** (or SSH into them if you're not using _netlab_), start `vtysh` (if you're using Cumulus Linux or FRR) and execute the **show ip bgp** command:

 ```
 $ netlab connect x1